 - Jeffrey Ross and Dave Attell | Aug 6th

 - Heather McMahan | Aug 12th - 14th

 To see a full calendar of all shows, click here.

-Check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the Loop.
+If your heart is set on Chicago's theatre scene, check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the Loop.

 Entrance is by suggested donation ($5 per person and $20 per family).
 The dogs aren't for free sadly!

 There will be lots of live music, family activities and plenty of hot dogs served in many different styles.

 NOTE: Dates for this event have not yet been confirmed, but all indications are that it will be taking place.

 6. Admire Art on the Mart